WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

-* A lot of friends helped me recently but I did few.I hope to make more contribution for the others.
+* A lot of friends helped me recently but I did few.
+  I hope to make more contribution for the others.
+  * KW: I bet you did help more people than you think!
+You helped GA by answering her questions :raised_hands:

 #### Who helped you this week?

-* GA gave me hand with my blog,github and Python.She's very well!
+* GA gave me hand with my blog, github and Python.
+  She's very kind!
-* Ang taught me the imputation and helped to modify the RR method.He is working hard for fixing many kinds of bugs about imputation!
+* Ang taught me the imputation and helped to modify the RR method.
+  He is working hard for fixing many kinds of bugs about imputation!

+KW: Awesome!
+Great stuff :sparkles:

 #### What did you achieve?

 * On the way to study Python and I start to get some confidence.
-* rewrite the RR
+* Rewrite the RR
+  * KW: I hope you didn't "re-write" everything - your work was really great!
+It's just part of the process :heart:
-* made new friends in Turing and interviewed some of them.I like the creative people here.
+* Made new friends in Turing and interviewed some of them.
+  I like the creative people here.

 #### What did you struggle with?

-* RR imputation(It is really hard to understand all the details)
+* RR imputation (It is really hard to understand all the details)
-* Github(I am so sorry to make mistakes on it.I will spend some time to learn it this week at least avoid making trouble.)
+* GitHub (I am so sorry to make mistakes on it.
+  I will spend some time to learn it this week at least avoid making trouble.)

 #### What would you like to work on next week?